 | Importance of recent content | Moderate | Critical |

-One finding runs through all three: only 11% of domains are cited by both ChatGPT and AI Overviews.
-Visibility does not transfer mechanically from one engine to another.
-Working on all three requires a dedicated effort.
+One finding cuts across all three: only 11% of domains are cited by both ChatGPT and Google's AI Overviews.
+Visibility doesn't transfer mechanically from one engine to another.
+Working all three requires dedicated effort, not a simple carryover of your existing SEO strategy.

 Optimizing for ChatGPT